Dayashankar18/Serial-Communication-between-Microcontroller-and-PC/README.md

 # Send and receive data between a microcontroller (Arduino/ESP32) and a PC

-Exp 4 Send and receive data between a microcontroller (Arduino/ESP32) and a PC.
+Exp 4 Send and receive data between a microcontroller (Arduino/ESP32) and a PC

 **Aim**